Using Social Media Recruiting in Health Care

 “I didn’t know that job existed in health care.”

-At the beginning of this article, we mentioned the sheer breadth and depth of career opportunities within the health care world.
+At the beginning of this article, we mentioned the sheer breadth and depth of career opportunities within the healthcare world.
 Hiring managers and HR recruiters already know health care is more than doctors and nurses, but does the general public?
-For example, does the Finance or Accounting major in college realize the opportunity available in health care to gain valuable work experience and advance and develop their career as a finance professional in a burgeoning, ever-evolving industry?
+For example, does the Finance or Accounting major in college realize the opportunity in health care to gain valuable work experience and advance and develop their career as a finance professional in a burgeoning, ever-evolving industry?
 Probably not.

-Plus, attacking social media from the standpoint of education also positions you as a thought-leader within your industry and community and demonstrates your ability to think outside the box, understand the needs and desires of your followers both inside your community and out, and propel the narrative that your health care organization cares more about the people than the bottom line by putting employees in the best position to succeed both short and long-term.
+Plus, attacking social media from the standpoint of education also positions you as a thought leader within your industry and community and demonstrates your ability to think outside the box, understand the needs and desires of your followers both inside your community and out, and propel the narrative that your health care organization cares more about the people than the bottom line by putting employees in the best position to succeed both short and long-term.

-Leave A Comment
+Leave a Comment